martuj/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 Prometheus and Grafana have already been installed by the Shell Script was executed.

-Now, check the service by the below command
+Now move back to the Jenkins Server CLI, and check the service by the below command
 ```
 kubectl get svc
 ```